dmbarbour/Sirea/README.md

 Of course, RDP developers still benefit from knowledge of implementation details.
 And whitebox utilities might still support dependent types, rich logics, contracts and the like (though Sirea doesn't provide any of that).
 But compositional properties will lift much burden from developers, and will enable the whitebox systems to focus more on problem domains and data models, and somewhat less on race conditions or resource management.

 (todo: decide how to format and describe properties listed in System.Behavior, plus duration coupling)

+_an RDP application is a complex symphony of signals and declarative effects orchestrated in space and time_

+_an RDP application is one big, active declaration that can be modified at any time_ (Metacircular, dynamic, reactive behaviors = live)

 Idioms and Patterns